caoruicn1/My-Notes/FRM/Stigum Money Market.md

 	- Typically, to a dealer hunting money, it’s a repo; to a dealer hunting securities, it’s a reverse

 - **GCF (general collateral finance) repo**
-	- reversed every morning and renewed every day
+	- reversed every morning and renewed every day, allowing the borrower use of collateral securities during the trading day

 - **System repos**
 	- The Fed’s purchase of collateral in its repo transactions with the Street are called **system repos**